Ayushman Bhava (2019 film): Plot

 Gopi is the head of a joint family consisting of his three sons, their wives, and children.
-When his family decides to punish him by not talking to him for consuming alcohol, he advertises for a caretaker.
-The family apologizes later and is forgiven.
-Gopi's granddaughter Sridevi has her engagement.
-Krishna, who arrives with Sridevi's fiancée's family, wins everyone's hearts with his friendliness.
+When his family decides to punish him by not speaking to him due to his consumption of alcohol, he advertises for a caretaker.
+Later, the family apologises and he forgives them.
+Gopi's granddaughter, Sridevi, has her engagement.
+Krishna arrives with Sridevi's fiancée's family and wins everyone's hearts with his friendliness.
 When it is revealed that Krishna has come in response to Gopi's advertisement for a caretaker, Gopi immediately hires him.

-Lakshmi is Gopi's other granddaughter, who became mentally insane after witnessing the death of her parents Devaki and Vasudeva, three years back.
+Lakshmi, Gopi's other granddaughter, became mentally unstable after witnessing the death of her parents, Devaki and Vasudeva, three years ago.
 She lives in the outhouse.
-Krishna befriends Lakshmi, who later starts to recover.
-After Sridevi's wedding, the family decides to get Lakshmi married to Chetan, her cross-cousin, who just wants to inherit her wealth.
-Krishna suggests they get her married after she recovers fully, but is rebuked.
+Krishna befriends Lakshmi, who later begins to recover.
+After Sridevi's wedding, the family decides to marry Lakshmi to Chetan, her cross-cousin, who is primarily interested in inheriting her wealth.
+Krishna suggests that they wait to arrange her marriage until she has fully recovered, but he is rebuked.
 The next day, it is discovered that Krishna has fled with Lakshmi.
-With the help of a boatwoman Chukki, they reach a music college.
+With the help of a boatwoman named Chukki, they reach a music college.

-With the help of music, Krishna helps Lakshmi, who loves music, regain her stability.
-Krishna and Lakshmi return to the joint family.
-After beating him up initially, when they find out that Lakshmi has fully recovered, the family apologizes.
-Lakshmi is told about her upcoming wedding.
-While Lakshmi thinks Krishna is the groom, the family has chosen Chetan.
-Krishna leaves the house.
-Lakshmi is shocked and returns to the outhouse.
-One of Gopi's friends reveals about Krishna's past.
+Through music, Krishna helps Lakshmi, who loves it, regain her stability.
+Eventually, they return to the joint family.
+After initially beating him up, the family apologises when they find out that Lakshmi has fully recovered.
+Lakshmi is informed about her upcoming wedding.
+While she believes that Krishna is the groom, the family has chosen Chetan instead.
+Krishna leaves the house, and Lakshmi is shocked, returning to the outhouse.
+One of Gopi's friends reveals details about Krishna's past.

-Past: Krishna's real name is Shivaram Krishna, son of a hospital chairman named Ram Kumar.
-One day, a rich businessman soon dies in the hospital, and the blame falls on Krishna's hospital.
-Krishna later learns that the businessman was actually killed by his partners.
-He managers to obtain evidence and decide to hand over to the CBI.
-The businessman's partners learn about this, and sends their henchman to kill him on the train.
-However, the henchmen instead kills Lakshmi's parents, who had exchanged their seats with Krishna.
-On finding out that this incident made Lakshmi go insane, a guilty Krishna seeks Gopi's friend's help to take him to her house, so that he can help to treat her illness.
+Past: Krishna's real name is Shivaram Krishna, and he is the son of a hospital chairman named Ram Kumar.
+One day, a wealthy businessman dies in the hospital, and the blame falls on Krishna's hospital.
+Krishna later discovers that the businessman was actually killed by his partners.
+He manages to obtain evidence and decides to hand it over to the CBI.
+The businessman's partners learn of this and send their henchman to kill him on the train.
+However, the henchman instead kills Lakshmi's parents, who had exchanged their seats with Krishna.
+Upon discovering that this incident has driven Lakshmi to insanity, a guilt-ridden Krishna seeks the help of Gopi's friend to take him to her house, so that he can assist in treating her illness.

-Present: Gopi calls Ram Kumar and reveals everything, but later learns that Krishna has left for Europe.
+Present: Gopi calls Ram Kumar and reveals everything, only to later discover that Krishna has left for Europe.
 However, Krishna arrives at Gopi's house and plays the tune of Lakshmi's song on the piano.
-Lakshmi meets Krishna, who refuses to take her with him though, since she has a loving family and cannot leave them.
-Gopi intervenes, and sends Lakshmi with Krishna, telling him that she is not leaving her family, but Krishna has joined their family.
+Lakshmi meets Krishna, who refuses to take her with him, as she has a loving family and cannot leave them.
+Gopi intervenes and sends Lakshmi with Krishna, telling him that she is not abandoning her family; rather, Krishna has joined their family.